forestgrape/coronavirus/virion_viability.md

 ##### Internal State
 > The *internal state* denotes the physical and chemical characterization of a virion.
 The internal state has constant and variable characteristics:
+> - Mostly constant for virions of a given lineage and their lifespan: Virus produced [Building Blocks](#virion-building-blocks) (RNA genome, proteins)
-> - Constant throughout lifespan = [Building Blocks](#virion-building-blocks) (RNA genome, proteins and envelope) and host acquired substances such as fatty acids or salts.
+> - Mostly constant throughout the lifespan of a virions: Host-cell acquired building blocks(envelope)  and other host acquired substances such as fatty acids or salts.
-> - Variable throughout lifespan
+> - Variable throughout the virion lifespan
     - Temperature
     - pH value
     - biochemicals able that pass the envelope